 Harrington Master’s Fellows

-Harrington Master’s Fellows are chosen from among the successful external applicants to programs leading to professional or terminal master’s degrees—for example, the MFA, MSSW or MSLIS.
+Harrington Master’s Fellows are chosen from among the successful external applicants to programs leading to terminal master’s degrees—for example, the MFA, MSSW or MSLIS.
 The fellowship may be awarded on a one- or two-year basis.
 In the case of a two-year award, funding after the first year is contingent on satisfactory academic progress.

 Graduate Advancement Fellowships

-Graduate advancement fellowships help recruit a diverse graduate student body at The University of Texas at Austin.
 Consistent with the criteria set forth in the Graduate School’s admission policy, selection for these fellowships will be based on a holistic review of the student’s application file.

-Unless otherwise noted, each provides a $35,000, 12-month stipend, health insurance assistance and a tuition assistance benefit.
+Unless otherwise noted, each provides a $36,000, 12-month stipend, health insurance assistance and a tuition assistance benefit.

 McNair Scholars Graduate School Fellowships

-The McNair Scholars Graduate School Fellowships Program was initiated by the Graduate School to encourage undergraduate McNair Scholars to pursue graduate education at the university.
 Available at more than 100 colleges and universities throughout the country, the McNair Scholars Program prepares undergraduate students for doctoral studies through involvement in research and other scholarly activities.
 Students who were McNair Scholars during their undergraduate work are eligible for nomination.

 South Texas Graduate School Fellowships